outpaddling/LPJS/README.md

 POSIX platform.
 Other existing batch systems are extremely complex (including our long-time favorite SLURM, which originally stood for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination).
-For example, recent versions of SLURM require complex database setup to enable job accounting.

-As such, other batch systems present a major barrier to learning and implementing small-scale HPC, which is crucial for research groups that have no ready access to centralized HPC resources.
+As such, overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups that have no ready access to centralized HPC resources.
 In some venues, centralizing HPC into one massive cluster improves utilization of resources and reduces cost.
 In many other venues, maintaining a large cluster is simply not feasible.